Sorry, you need to enable JavaScript to visit this website.

 The National School Support Services (NSSS) offers other educational opportunities for students with a disability who have finished compulsory school, namely the Dun Manwel Attard Young Adult Resource Centre and the Helen Keller Resource Centre.

-The NEET Activation Scheme II, launched by the Youth Guarantee office in July 2016, aims at re-integrating youths who are detached from education or from the labour market
+The NEET Activation Scheme II, launched by the Youth Guarantee office in July 2016, aims at re-integrating youths who are detached from education or the labour market

 E-learning initiatives

-The Directorate for Digital Literacy and Transversal Skills (DDLTS), within the Ministry for Education and Employment, identifies gaps in educators' digital competence and supports them accordingly.
-Digital literacy support teachers, Heads of departments, and Education officers coordinate support for educators to make use of various technologies that are available in schools and include them in their lessons in order to engage the students and facilitate learning.
+The Directorate for Digital Literacy and Transversal Skills (DDLTS), within the Ministry for Education, Sport, Youth, Research and Innovation, identifies gaps in educators' digital competence and supports them accordingly.
+Digital literacy support teachers, Heads of departments, and Education officers coordinate support for educators to use various technologies available in schools and include them in their lessons to engage the students and facilitate learning.
 DDLTS supports also students to foster their critical and confident use of technologies as well as their digital competence development.
 DDLTS organises many initiatives in education to promote digital literacy, coding, and computational thinking like family coding sessions and Code Week, internet safety, eTwinning, SELFIE, and DigComp.

 The Ministry for Education, Sport, Youth, Research and Innovation is investing in digital skills in compulsory education curriculae and through an investment in ICT infrastructure in classrooms.
 In primary schools, digital skills have been strengthened through the ‘One Tablet per Child’ (OTPC) scheme where tablets were distributed to all students and educators in years 4, 5, and 6 in all schools.
 The tablet is aimed to be an educational tool that helps students to go into deeper learning in literacy, digital literacy, numeracy, science, and other areas.
 Students can learn anytime anywhere because the tablet facilitates collaboration, communication, creativity, character education, digital citizenship, critical thinking, and computational thinking.
-These competencies are pushed forward through the Digital Learning outcomes which are aligned with DigComp.
-The OTPC project aims to increase the skills and competencies of students and future graduates and to ensure that all children will be given a fair and equal opportunity to be closer to technology.
+These competencies are pushed forward through the Digital Learning outcomes aligned with DigComp.
+The OTPC project aims to increase students' and future graduates' skills and competencies and ensure that all children will be given a fair and equal opportunity to be closer to technology.
 Digital Skills are cross-curricular at all compulsory levels and students are expected to use technology across all subjects.
 A new ICT programme in middle schools, entitled ICT C3, has been introduced in Year 7, to replace the traditional ECDL.
 The new ICT C3 programme will go up till Year 11 to ensure that students will learn about safety on the net, robotics, coding, and other new technologies.
 This is a compulsory subject in lower and upper secondary.
 Computing and VET IT are optional subjects that students can opt for in the secondary.

 Career guidance and relevant professional advice for young people